0x7375646F/Linuwu-Sense/README.md

 #### **3. Battery Limiter ⚡**

-Limits battery charging to 80%, preserving battery health for laptops primarily used while plugged into AC power.
+Limits battery charging to 80%, preserving battery health for laptops (especially useful when primarily used while plugged into AC power).

 - **1** – Enabled
 - **0** – Disabled